Cluster varieties from Legendrian knots: Introduction

+Following \cite{Po,Thu} a {\em square move} of bipartite graphs induces a Legendrian isotopy from one alternating Legendrian to another.
+The corresponding Lagrangian fillings differ by a Lagrangian surgery (Proposition \ref{prop:squaremovesurgery}).
+We calculate that the resulting charts differ by a cluster $\cX$-transformation (Theorem~\ref{prop:localclustertrans}).
+This is a sheaf-theoretic incarnation of the known relation between surgeries and cluster transformations in Floer theory.
+We emphasize that even before the calculation, it is immediate from the local nature of sheaves and the square move that the transition function will have a universal form independent of the global structure of the graph.

+Though we have focused on positroid varieties and (wild) character varieties, the scope of our discussion is really that of moduli spaces of sheaves microsupported on any Legendrian link that admits an alternating representative.
+We show, for example, that collections of arbitrary Legendrian braids around punctures, of which the Stokes diagrams of wild character varieties form a subset, are of this type (Theorem \ref{thm:wildcharvty}).

-We emphasize the following illuminating feature of this perspective: each bicolored graph (equivalently, each alternating Legendrian) determines at once both the algebraic torus of local systems on the filling, and the larger moduli space of sheaves with microsupport in the Legendrian.
-This latter moduli space has a direct global definition which is a priori invariant under Legendrian isotopy --- in particular, under the square move --- rather than being defined via some gluing procedure of the algebraic tori.
-Instead, the fact that it possesses an atlas of toric charts related by cluster transformations is deduced from general geometric principles.
+We also emphasize the following novel aspect of our framework.
+Each bicolored graph (equivalently, each alternating Legendrian) determines {\em at once} both the algebraic torus of local systems on the filling, and the larger moduli space of sheaves with microsupport in the Legendrian.
+This latter moduli space has a direct global definition which is a priori invariant under Legendrian isotopy, in particular under the square move.
+Thus we do not need to define it independently of the graph nor show by hand that it admits charts corresponding to arbitrary sequences of square moves.
+Instead, the fact that it possesses an atlas of toric charts related by cluster transformations is deduced in a universal fashion from our construction of Lagrangian fillings.

-Finally, the above framework allows us to translate results from cluster algebra into symplectic geometry.
-In particular, we make new inroads into the classification of exact fillings of Legendrian knots.
-The idea is that, on the one hand, the cluster chart coming from a filling is a Hamiltonian isotopy invariant of the filling, and on the other, in many cases it is known when such cluster charts fail to coincide.